-Chemotherapy uses anticancer medicines to kill cancer cells.
-The medicines are made to attack and kill cancer cells that divide quickly.
+Chemotherapy (or chemo) uses strong medicines to kill cancer cells.
+The medicines attack and kill cells that divide quickly.
 Cancer cells divide quickly.
-But so do some normal cells.
-Because of this, chemotherapy can also affect those normal cells in the body.
+But so do some normal cells, like those in your mouth, skin, and hair.
+Because of this, chemo can also affect those normal cells in the body.
 This can lead to side effects.

 Chemotherapy tends to work better on fast-growing tumors.
-It is often used along with other treatments.
+It's often used along with other treatments.
 These can include surgery or radiation therapy.

 As pills taken by mouth

-Directly into the cerebrospinal fluid (CSF) that bathes the brain (intrathecal chemotherapy)
+Right into the cerebrospinal fluid (CSF) that bathes the brain (this is called intrathecal chemotherapy)

-As a dissolvable wafer with the medicine carmustine placed on or next to a tumor during surgery
+As a dissolvable wafer of the medicine carmustine, which is put on the parts of a tumor that can't be removed during surgery

-Healthcare providers usually give chemotherapy in cycles.
-That means you take the medicines for a certain amount of time.
+Chemotherapy is given in cycles.
+This means you take the medicines for a certain amount of time.
 Then you have time off to recover.
+Each cycle lasts a few weeks.
 This pattern will continue over the course of the treatment.
-You may have treatment in 1 of these places:
+You may have treatment in any of these places:

 The outpatient part of your hospital